SmiteshP/nvim-navbuddy/README.md

 * `icons` : Indicate the type of symbol captured.
 Default icons assume you have nerd-fonts.
 * `window` : Set options related to window's "border", "size", "position".
 * `mappings` : Actions to be triggered for specified keybindings.
+If you wish to set custom keybindings, you will have to set all the keybindings.
 * `lsp` :
 	* `auto_attach` : Enable to have Navbuddy automatically attach to every LSP for current buffer.
 Its disabled by default.
 	* `preference` : Table ranking lsp_servers.
 Lower the index, higher the priority of the server.
 If there are more than one server attached to a buffer, navbuddy will refer to this list to make a decision on which one to use.